S2BCBCDev/voting-dapp-tutorial-2023-bis/LABxTutorialVotingDapp2023/LAB3.md

-add minting to all registered voters arrange NFT image and metadata focus on ducumentation add logo and favicon from email file
+add minting to all registered voters arrange NFT image and metadata focus on ducumentation add logo and favicon from email file @DONE